-No more apt description of a public servant has ever been written.
-Such reflection strengthens our moral purpose; the convergence of ideas and motives reveal what kind of a servant they will be.
+No better description of service could be written.
+That reflection strengthens moral purpose; the convergence of ideas and motives reveal what kind of a servant we are.

 Strong continues his description of will as “The soul’s power to choose both an end and the means to attain it.”
 Within our soul is our moral purpose.

 My political journey led me to biographies of political leaders to learn more about their motives and recently I have been drawn to biographies about Abraham Lincoln, John F. Kennedy, and James Garfield.

 It would be easy to develop a fatalistic point of view, considering each of these men were assassinated, but my belief is that life is a series of capricious events orchestrated by our capacity for reason; we attach meaning to stories drawn from the collision of our will and forces outside of our control.